aristanetworks/anta/docs/usage-inventory-catalog.md

 ### Catalog with custom tests

 In case you want to leverage your own tests collection, use your own Python package in the test catalog.
-For instance, if a custom test is defined in the importable `anta_custom.dc_project` Python module, the test catalog is:
+For instance, if a custom test is defined in the importable Python module `anta_custom.dc_project`, the test catalog entry is:

 ```yaml
 --8<-- "custom-tests-catalog.yml"